nadzirah12/python-tic-tac-toe/README.md

 In order to run this file make sure you have your own python installed

-run the file name as python <file-name>
+run the file name as python with the file name